arielchuri/forglory/crystalcastles/crystalcastles.md

 This game is not intended to have a predetermined story arc.
 Rather, the patron creates a world with non-player characters that have their own goals.
 The patron can be riffing on the players actions and using random tables to create emergent stories.
+Written below are the rules to the game.
+The characters, monsters, treasures, weapons, and locations of the game will often break these rules.
 This game simulates a piece of fiction rather than reality.
 In this story a bow and arrow may be a better weapon than a gun.

 Characters attributes are measured in the number of dice they roll.
-If your character has a *Power* of 3, they roll 3 dice.
-The sum of all the dice whose face shos a 1, a 2, or a 3 determines the amount rolled.
+If your character has a *strength* of 3, they roll 3 dice.
+The sum of all the dice whose face shows a 1, a 2, or a 3 determines the amount rolled.
 The player will have a greater than 50% chance of at least getting a sum equal to the amount of dice rolled.
 </div>
 ## Dice